ormandi/GMMTest/README.md

 Estimating Mixture Models
 =========================

-This Java project provides an evaluation interface for estimating Mixture Models (MM) in an online environment.
+This Java project provides an evaluation interface for estimating Mixture Models (MM) in an online manner.
 The estimation is done using a version of the Expectation Maximization algorithm.
 An example implementation is provided for Gaussian Mixture Models, however, the framework allows plugging in other distributions as well.